 How much should I take?

 A good starting point is to simply divide your body weight in half, and take that amount in milligrams.
 Example: 200 lbs. individual might find a 100mg dose to be ideal.
 This number serves as a starting point for a user to start experimenting with CBD.
-Depending on the particular conditions they are seeking relief from, they can either dose up or down from there.

 Will I fail a drug test if I take CBD?